 - for the work permit for a seasonal workers, the employer will pay the equivalent in RON of 25 EUR

 - the equivalent in RON of 25 EUR if the employer intends to hire after graduation a foreigner who is a holder of a temporary residence permit for studies, or if he wants to hire a holder of a temporary residence permit for family reunification, as well as in case of change of employer, or change of function with the same employer

 The original receipt will be submitted with the signature and seal of the treasury unit where the payment was made.
 In case the payment of the fee for the work / deployment permit was not made at a treasury unit, the State Treasury units will confirm by signature and seal on the documents of the payment that the respective amounts have been received in the appropriate accounts for income taxes of the state budget.

-If you do not have Romanian citizenship or citizenship of another member state of the European Union or European Economic Area you can work in Romania, with a work permit, if the following conditions are met:
+If you do not have Romanian citizenship or citizenship of another member state of the European Union, European Economic Area or the Swiss Confederation you can work in Romania, with a work permit, if the following conditions are met:

 - The vacant positions cannot be filled by Romanian citizens of EU Member States / EEA or by permanent residents in Romania